-You cannot watch Netflix using the native Apple CarPlay app because Apple hard-blocks video streaming for safety.
-To watch Netflix on your car’s screen, you must use a CarPlay AI Box or a Wireless Mirroring Adapter.
+Apple blocks video playback on CarPlay for safety, and it turns out there’s no simple app update or hidden setting that fixes this.
+But to stream Netflix on your car’s screen, you must use a CarPlay AI Box or a Wireless Mirroring Adapter.

-How to Watch Netflix on Apple CarPlay?
+Methods To Watch Netflix on Apple CarPlay

 | Method | Best For | Netflix Quality | Effort Level | Verdict |